 - Research Twitter keywords/tags for targeted news tips and stories, develop Twitter lists of media contacts, and create new lists.
 Conduct similar research with other social media tools.

 - Monitor traffic on social networks and assist with creation of analytics reports to monitor effectiveness and reach of the school's social media channels.

 - Multimedia Content Production (50%): - As directed by the school's Digital Communications Strategist, create and assist with multimedia content production and marketing for electronic distribution; market content to appropriate audiences.

 - Take photographs, develop slide shows, design flyers, social media graphics and posters.
 Assist with video production and editing.

 - Assist with audio and podcast production including scheduling interviews, transcribing tape, and marketing episodes to targeted audiences.

 - Perform other related duties incidental to the work described herein.

-Interested applicants should apply via the Duke HR website.
-Requisition number: 401200956.
+This is a full-time, 40 hour/week position.
+Interested applicants should apply via Duke HR.
+Requisition number: 401223026.